 Payment Terms: Net 30 days minimum (matching government payment cycles), often with 50% deposits required Travel Requirements: Preference for government-rate accommodations when possible, detailed expense reporting matching Federal Travel Regulation standards Intellectual Property: Clear delineation between proprietary defense work and general presentation content Cancellation Policies: Force majeure clauses that account for sudden classification changes or security incidents

-When working with speaker bureaus like Crimson Speakers, their flat-fee model provides cost transparency that appeals to defense procurement teams accustomed to fixed-price contracting structures.
+When working with speaker bureaus like Crimson Speakers, a flat-fee model provides cost transparency that appeals to defense procurement teams accustomed to fixed-price contracting structures.

 Technical Presentation Requirements